Video Overview: Bank On Yourself in a Nutshell

 Andrew

 There are a number of variables that come into play, and, there are some options that allow you to front-load the plan.
-I wouldn’t count yourself out until you’ve had an Analysis done by an Authorized Advisor, because it sounds like there may be some options for you.
+I wouldn’t count yourself out until you’ve had an Analysis done by an Professional, because it sounds like there may be some options for you.
 The Analysis is free and there’s no obligation.
 You can request it here.

 Good video.
 Only one thing that would help people understand what happens when you borrow on you policy.
 The way I understand it is when I pay my self back I still pay the premium amount plus the monthly loan amount?
 So if this is correct you should include it in the video.